 For several pages, toward the beginning of the book, including the sentence I quoted above, Rachel describes millennial ways of speaking about the church.
 She even compares it, at one point, to a more Generation X (my generation) point of view, and shares how their point of view differ from each other & other traditional points of view.
 I found myself agreeing with everything she said in those pages.

 The only difference for me is that I didn't grow up as jaded about being advertised to, as she said is true for millennials.
 And I can still easily be enchanted by a well-told story, so traditional ways of presenting info through storytelling work well for me..
 Other than that, though, I was nodding my head the whole way through.
 And how wonderful that was.

 I found it so refreshing to read his book & see some of my own thoughts reflected in her words.
 So I couldn't wait to read the rest of it.
 And it didn't disappoint.

-During most months, I will only post one reading challenge book, but this month, I did two because I couldn't wait to share this second book.
+During most months, I will only post about one faith book, but this month, I did two because I couldn't wait to share this second book.

 (1) Have you ever left the church, and if so, what was your faith challenge at the time?

 (2) If you are a millennial, how might you see the church differently from older generations?
 Do you think you struggle with doubts, as she did, more or less than other generations?